astikspandey/LangGames/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test locally with `python3 LangFight.py`
+4. Test thoroughly in browser
 5. Submit a pull request

 ## 📜 License